colineto/lunatech-assignment/README.md

 #### External API used for that project
 The external API is LunaFactory available at http://factory.lunatech.fr/
 Documentation : http://factory.lunatech.fr/docs/swagger-ui/index.html?url=/assets/swagger/swagger.json#/
 To connect you'll need to add your header to the request.
-It corresponds to two environnement variables :
+It corresponds to two environment variables :
 * TOKEN_KEY
 * TOKEN_VALUE

 ## Launch the project
 Into Lunatech directory
 Run `sbt run`
-Don't forget to specify the header needed to connect with the environnement variables TOKEN_KEY and TOKEN_VALUE
+Don't forget to specify the header needed to connect with the environment variables TOKEN_KEY and TOKEN_VALUE

 #### Launch tests
 Into Lunatech directory